KnoP-01/rapid-for-vim/README.md

 Extract the most recent [release][1] and copy the folders `/doc`, `/ftdetect`, `/ftplugin`, `/indent` and `/syntax` into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory.
-Overwrite krl.\* files from older installation.
+Overwrite rapid.\* files from older installation.

 To fully use these scripts put >